 January in France brings a range of events and activities, ranging from the government-sponsored winter sales to great skiing.

 - The winter sales (les soldes d'hiver) offer wonderful bargains, with savings of up to 70 percent.
-They are tightly controlled by the government, so are genuine sales of the previous season's stock.
+They are tightly controlled by the government, so they are genuine sales of the previous season's stock.
 They typically run from mid-January through mid-February.

 - Paris Fashion Week (held mid-January) caps off the international season after shows in New York, London, and Milan.
 The first week of the two-week affair is dedicated to men's fashion.